-Pay close attention to the following SEO metrics:
+Pay close attention to the following SEO performance metrics:

 - Top Keywords – Top keywords are the keywords and phrases a web page appears on the search engine results pages (SERPs) for.
-A higher ranking, or position, on SERPs denotes that a website is more relevant for a given keyword.
+Higher keyword rankings, or positions, on SERPs, denotes that a website is more relevant for a given focus keyword.

-- Users – One of the most self-explanatory metrics, users are visitors to a website.
+- Users – One of the most self-explanatory SEO metrics, users are visitors to a website.

 - Bounce Rate – This is the rate at which users navigate away from a site after viewing only one page.
 Though there is no definitive answer for an ideal bounce rate, you should strive for a figure under 50%.